hcsaba1982/ms-advanced/advanced training/8-egress-gateway/README.md

         nexthop via 10.50.0.1 dev egress.calico weight 1 onlink
 ```

-You can close the second browser tab with the terminal now, as we will not use it for the rest of the labs.
+You can close the second browser tab with the terminal now as we will not use it for the rest of the labs.

 ## Conclusion